-- a.
-Upon determination that a historic resource is "significant," an environmental review shall be conducted pursuant to Section 2.02.020 (Environmental Review) of this Development Code; however, in determining the appropriate level of review for the demolition of a historic resource, the tiering system established pursuant to Subsection 4.02.040.G (Historic Resource Tiering System) of this Division shall be utilized. - b.
-Any historic resource proposed for demolition, which is determined to be within Tier III pursuant to Subsection 4.02.040.G (Historic Resource Tiering System) of this Division, shall require preparation of a Mitigated Negative Declaration pursuant to the requirements of CEQA and the implementing guidelines, and City's Local Guidelines For Implementing the California Environmental Quality Act, in conjunction with the approval of Certificate of Appropriateness and Demolition applications.
-At a minimum, the mitigation measures established in Subparagraph 2.d of this Subsection shall be incorporated into the Mitigated Negative Declaration. - c.
+a.
+Upon determination that a historic resource is "significant," an environmental review shall be conducted pursuant to Section 2.02.020 (Environmental Review) of this Development Code; however, in determining the appropriate level of review for the demolition of a historic resource, the tiering system established pursuant to Subsection 4.02.040.G (Historic Resource Tiering System) of this Division shall be utilized.

+b.
+Any historic resource proposed for demolition, which is determined to be within Tier III pursuant to Subsection 4.02.040.G (Historic Resource Tiering System) of this Division, shall require preparation of an Addendum to The Ontario Plan Environmental Impact Report pursuant to the requirements of CEQA and the implementing guidelines, and City's Local Guidelines For Implementing the California Environmental Quality Act, in conjunction with the approval of Certificate of Appropriateness and Demolition applications.

+c.
 Any historic resource proposed for demolition, which is determined to be within Tier I or Tier II pursuant to Subsection 4.02.040.G (Historic Resource Tiering System) of this Division, shall require preparation and certification of an Environmental Impact Report pursuant to the requirements of CEQA and the implementing guidelines, and City's Local Guidelines For Implementing the California Environmental Quality Act, in conjunction with the approval of Certificate of Appropriateness and Demolition applications.
-The mitigation measures established in Subparagraph 2.d, below, shall be incorporated into the Environmental Impact Report, in addition to any other appropriate mitigation measures for Cultural Resources. - d.
-Prior to the issuance of a permit to demolish a historic resource, the following mitigation measures shall be completed: - (1) Each historic resource shall be fully documented or cataloged pursuant to Historic American Building Survey/Historic American Engineering Record (HABS/HAER) standards, to provide a record of the resource, including, but not limited to: [i] the preparation of site plans, floor plans, exterior and interior elevations, and detail drawings of character defining features (such as moldings, stairs, etc.); and [ii] photographs of the resource, including the exterior, interior, and interior and exterior character defining features (such as moldings, light fixtures, trim patterns, etc.). - (2) A mitigation fee established pursuant to Section 7.01.025 (Historic Preservation Mitigation Fee) shall be paid to the City prior to the issuance of a demolition permit for Tier III historic resources.
-Fees for Tier I and II historic resources shall be determined during the Environmental Impact Report process.
-The fees established for Tier III will be used as a reference point for establishing fees for Tier I and II historic resources. - (3) A Certificate of Appropriateness shall not be issued for the demolition of a historic resource, either in whole or in part, until such time that a Demolition Application and a replacement structure has been approved by the City and appropriate permits have been issued for its construction, unless a waiver is granted pursuant to Subsection H

-(Replacement Structure Waiver for Historic Resources Located within Industrial Zoning Districts), a deferral of the replacement structure requirement is granted pursuant to Subsection G (Replacement Structure Deferral) of this Section, or demolition is required pursuant to Section 7.01.050 (Unsafe or Dangerous Conditions) of this Development Code.

-- (4) In an effort to preserve features and artifacts from historic resources, a determination whether items within or on the resource should be salvaged must be made by the Planning Department and may include the local historical society prior to the issuance of the demolition permit.
-The applicant shall be responsible for the removal, relocation, storage, and donation of such items selected for salvaging.
-An inventory of salvaged items shall be provided by the applicant, to the Planning Department, and shall include a list of each item name or description, dimension, as necessary, and the location of each item on a floor plan. - 3.
-Hearing.
-Each Advisory or Approving Authority shall hold at least one hearing on the application, which shall be duly noticed, heard, and acted upon pursuant to Division 2.03 (Public Hearings) of this Development Code. - 4.
-Advisory Authority Review and Recommendation.
+3. Hearing.
+Each Advisory or Approving Authority shall hold at least one hearing on the application, which shall be duly noticed, heard, and acted upon pursuant to Division 2.03 (Public Hearings) of this Development Code.

+4. Advisory Authority Review and Recommendation.
 Following completion of all required environmental review pursuant to Paragraph C.2 (Environmental Review) of this Subsection, the Advisory Authority shall make recommendation to the Approving Authority whether to approve, approve in modified form or deny the application.
 The Advisory Authority's recommendation shall be transmitted to the Approving Authority in such manner and form as specified by the Approving Authority, within 60 days following the date the decision was rendered.
 The 60-day time limit may be extended by mutual agreement of the applicant and City.